Add documents to index with chunk-based search in Java

 • How to create a search index in a specified folder.

-• Steps to add documents from multiple folders into the created index.
+• Steps to add documents to index from multiple locations.

 • Configuring search options to enable chunk‑based searching.